tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Gravitational Fields/Gravitational Fields.md

 ## Gravitational Field Patterns
 Uniform field - is where the gravitational field strength is the same in **magnitude and direction** throughout the field, and the lines must be **parallel** to each other.
 Radial Field - is where the gravitational field strength is varied radially from the centre of the body as distance changes.
 Further from the centre of the body, the **field strength decreases shown by the field lines getting further apart**
+## Point Masses
+You can model a spherical mass as a point mass
+Always use the centre NOT surface to surface